MeirellesLab/DEPRECATED_Aquifers-microbial-community-paper/README.md

-Git hub page of scripts and pipelines used in the article "A global metagenomic overview of microbial functionality and taxonomy over different types of aquifers" by Felipe A. S. Barbosa et. al.
+Git hub page of scripts and pipelines used in the article "Ecological landscapes explain aquifers microbial structure" by Felipe A. S. Barbosa et. al.